 Beswick Alice Designed by Albert Hallam and Graham Tongue

-This is a close-up version of the double picture in the introduction above.
+The photo above is a close-up version of the double picture in the introduction above.
 Alice stands 4.75", 12.1 cm. high.
 Royal Doulton made under license from Beswick, No. 2476.
 Her designers were Albert Hallam and Graham Tongue.
-Style One was issued during the years 1973-83.
+Style one was issued during the years 1973-83.

 There is one minor exception, in that there is a first version of Alice in a dark blue dress and apron designed by Albert Hallam and Graham Tongue and a second version called Style Two, modelled by Martyn Alcock, where Alice wears a pink and white dress.
 However this is a much later model, issued in 1999 in a limited edition of 2,500, and only sold as part of a pair with Cheshire Cat of the same date.
 This later edition was commissioned by Lawleys by Post, but they are still Beswick figurines.
 Needless to say, they are not quite as valuable as the original much older versions.